qkchung/esp32_apns_sender/README.md

 - `POST /push` is queued into a background FreeRTOS task and limited to 3 concurrent sends.
 - `POST /blast` also runs in the background, but it sends to registered devices one-by-one within that task.
 - If APNs reports a token as unregistered during broadcast, that token is removed from the send list.
+- Token registration is ignored when that device IP is already blacklisted for the selected `server_type`.
+- Devices can be moved between the whitelist and blacklist using the token-management endpoints.
 - The API accepts a `custom_payload` field, but the current APNs payload builder only sends `aps.alert`, optional `badge`, and optional `sound`.
 - The HTTP API is plain HTTP, not HTTPS.